laravel/spark-docs/upgrade.md

 Once you have created your `webpack.mix.js` file, update the first line of your `resources/assets/less/app.less` file to reference the full path to the Bootstrap Less file:

     @import "./../../../node_modules/bootstrap/less/bootstrap";

-Replace any usage of `this.$http` with `axios` if you are doing any calls where you expect the CSRF token to be passed to an internally used API.

 Once you have made these changes, you can run `npm install` and `npm run dev` to compile your assets using Mix.